 This is a fortifying lentil and tomato-based stew, dotted with plump, tender dumplings, spiked with a range of spices, and boosted with plenty of spinach.
 It's so delicious, and simple, week-night friendly, and great for leftovers.
 Also, no shame in using frozen spinach, here.
 It cuts the already minimal prep time here down to near nothing.
 Same goes for using pre-made tortellini.
 Enjoy!

 There are a bunch of other whole food plant-based "box checker" recipes here as well, and throughout the archives.
-If you're interested in a vegan version of this recipe simply skip the grated cheese and purchase an appropriate tortellini.
+If you're interested in a vegan version of this recipe simply skip the grated cheese or use one of the increasingly good vegan cheeses now available, and purchase an appropriate tortellini.

 Curried Tomato Tortellini Soup